mjhong0708/amp/docs/analysis.rst

 You can use the tool called `amp-plotconvergence` to help you examine the output of an Amp log file.
 Run `amp-plotconvergence -h` for help at the command line.

-You can also access this tool as :func:`~amp.analysis.plot_convergence` from the :mod:`amp.analysis` module.
+You can also access this tool as :py:func:`~amp.analysis.plot_convergence` from the :py:mod:`amp.analysis` module.

    .. image:: _static/convergence.svg
       :width: 600 px